-Timing - Since 2010, the Committee established its February meeting as the date for granting stock-based compensation to company associates each year.
+Timing - Since 2010, the Committee established its February meeting as the date for granting stockbased compensation to company associates each year.
 This meeting is purposely scheduled to occur shortly after the company announces its financial results for the preceding quarter and year, and therefore occurs when it does not expect to be in possession of material nonpublic information.
-The Committee makes its grants of restricted stock to directors under the Directors' Stock Plan of 2018 at its first regularly scheduled meeting of the year.
+The Committee makes its grants of restricted stock to directors under the Directors' Stock Plan of 2018 at its first regularly scheduled meeting of the year which has historically occurred in the last week or January or the first week of February.
 The Committee believes the consistency of these practices eliminates concerns over timing.
 When grants are made at any other time of the year, the Committee ensures that such grants are made outside of any regular trading blackout associated with the company's disclosure of financial results and when the company is not otherwise in possession of material nonpublic information.